 5. Internet of Secure Things Alliance (ioXt)

-Key Parameters to Consider while Evaluating Mobile App Security Solutions
+Key Parameters while Evaluating Mobile Application Security Solutions

 1. CI-CD Tools/Marketplace Integrations